Sher-bakar

 Sher-bakar is a two-player abstract strategy board game from Punjab, India.
 It is a hunt game.
 It uses an alquerque board, and therefore, sher-bakar is specifically a tiger hunt game (or tiger game).
 There are two tigers attempting to elude and capture as many of the other player's pieces which in other hunt games in this part of the world is often referred to as a goat, cows, lamb, or men.
 An interesting and uncommon feature in this game is that the goats, cows, lamb, or men are piled up on four points of the board at the beginning of the game.
 Piling up pieces is an unusual feature in hunt games or any board game in general.
 The only other hunt game that uses this feature is Bagh bandi, a game closely related to sher-bakar.
-Hereinforth, the white pieces will be referred to as goats.
+Hereinafter, the white pieces will be referred to as goats.